-- 1. Referrals from the HOP System.
+1. Referrals from the HOP System.
 For the public housing units, CHA shall refer CHA leaseholders from the HOP system in accordance with the Relocation Rights Contracts.
 For purposes of initial occupancy, CHA will identify eligible families no less than 12 months prior to occupancy.
 Thereafter, if there are not sufficient number of HOP referrals, CHA shall supply TCB with applicant referrals from CHA's Waitlist(s).

-In the event that no referrals are available, TCB's site-based waiting list will also include applicants for the public housing units. - 2.
-Income Tiers.
+2. Income Tiers.
 Creating and maintaining a mixed income community is a primary objective of the Owner and the CHA for Oakwood Shores.
-In addition to the income eligibility criteria described in Section I(A)(2) and (3), admissions to the public housing units at Oakwood Shores will be based on selection preferences that fall within the target mix of incomes identified for each development phase. - 3.
-Applicability of Public Housing Laws.
+In addition to the income eligibility criteria described in Section I(A)(2) and (3), admissions to the public housing units at Oakwood Shores will be based on selection preferences that fall within the target mix of incomes identified for each development phase.

+3. Applicability of Public Housing Laws.
 All offers of public housing units must be in conformance with governing public housing laws.